omerwaqaskhan/aero-test/project-completion-tasks.md

 📊 EXECUTIVE SUMMARY
 ═══════════════════════════════════════════════════════════════════════════════

-Overall Maturity Score: ⭐⭐⭐⭐⭐⭐⭐☆☆ (7/10) ⬆️ Improved from 6/10
+Overall Maturity Score: ⭐⭐⭐⭐⭐⭐⭐⭐☆☆ (8/10) ⬆️ Improved from 7/10

-Status: ✅ PRODUCTION READY (with configuration) - ALL CRITICAL & HIGH PRIORITY FIXES COMPLETE
+Status: ✅ PRODUCTION READY (with configuration) - ALL CRITICAL, HIGH & MEDIUM PRIORITY FIXES COMPLETE

 Verdict: The project has a SOLID FOUNDATION with good architecture.
-All 6 CRITICAL SHOWSTOPPER issues and all 6 HIGH PRIORITY issues have been FIXED.
-The project is now significantly more production-ready with enhanced security, performance, and reliability features.
+All 6 CRITICAL SHOWSTOPPER issues, all 6 HIGH PRIORITY issues, and all 5 MEDIUM PRIORITY issues have been FIXED.
+The project is now significantly more production-ready with enhanced security, performance, reliability, compliance, and observability features.

 Time to Production Ready: 1 week (for configuration and final testing)